NirantK/knee-xrays/README.md

 This repository hosts all code, including exploratory datasets and codebases.

 ### Problem
 Prosthesis are powerful ways to improve quality of life for an aging population.
-Most of these transplants need to be operated upon again after 5-10 years or their lifetime.
+Most of these need to be operated upon again after 5-10 years or their lifetime.
 This can be for prosthetic repair, replacement or simply to fix wear and tear.

 For this, the surgeon needs to know the correct prosthetic model and manufacturer.
 This is tough as there are over hundreds of models for each type of prosthetic.
 For instance, there are atleast 200+ knee prosthetic models which are possible.
 Identifying this manually, is not only tedious but also error prone.